hua-lab/ctt/README.md

 	This package uses the seed sequences collected at Pfam as gold standard for superfamily annotation.
 	Visit https://pfam.xfam.org, find the seed files of the superfamily Download a FASTA file of the seed sequences without gaps and save it under "seeds" directory.
+For example, "fbx_seeds.txt".
 You may combine several seed files and annotate multiple superfamilies at the same time.

 5. Follow the makefile under "ctt" directory to finish different levels of annotations